imodeljs/frontend-sample-showcase/src/frontend-samples/marker-pin-sample/walkthru.md

 [_metadata_:annotation]:- "SETUPDECORATOR"

+# Add Decorator

+Once our Decorator is ready we need to register it with the ViewManager.
+After being registered, the viewManager will call our decorator when it needs to draw decorations.

+[_metadata_:annotation]:- "ENABLEDECORATIONS"

 # Setting Marker Data

-The `setMarkersData` method is called after the decorator is initialized, or whenever the point layout of the markers is changed.
+The `setMarkersData` method is called after the decorator is initialized, or whenever the layout of the markers is changed.
 It is provided an array of [MarkerData](/?step=MARKERDATA) which supplies the location and title for each marker.
 The method provides the decorator object with the supplied marker data.

 [_metadata_:annotation]:- "SETMARKERDATA"